A Prescription of Methodological Guidelines for Comparing Bio-inspired Optimization Algorithms: Conclusions and Outlook

 \section{Conclusions and Outlook}

 In this work we have stressed on the need for circumventing common mistakes and flaws observed in the field of bio-inspired optimization, particularly when new meta-heuristic algorithms are proposed and experimentally validated over benchmarks designed to this end.
 Specifically, we have reviewed and critically analyzed contributions dealing with experimental recommendations and practices related to meta-heuristics.
 Following our literature study, we have prescribed a set of methodological recommendations for preparing a successful proposal of bio-inspired meta-heuristic algorithms, from the definition of the experimentation to the presentation of the results.
 A number of useful techniques (graphically summarized in Figure \ref{fig:methodology}) have been suggested for prospective studies to implement our proposed methodological framework, in an attempt at ensuring fairness, coherence and soundness in future studies on the topic.
+Two different case studies have been designed to exemplify the application of our prescribed methodology, discussing on the results of the application of each guideline.
+Although both case studies deal with well-known benchmarks, we envision that our methodology can be a core part of the design process of meta-heuristic algorithms for real-world optimization problems, following the guidelines of our recently published tutorial in this matter \cite{osaba2021tutorial}.
+In those cases, the statistical validation of the results should not be considered the final step of the analysis: the significance of the results should be analyzed from different perspectives, and taking into consideration other measures of practical relevance (e.g. memory consumption).

 In such a vibrant field, with new algorithmic proposals flourishing vigorously, common methodological grounds are urgently needed.
 Scientific advancements in years to come will only be achieved if the community reaches an agreement on how algorithms should be tested and compared to each other.
 This is indeed the aim of our work: to gather and group recommended practices around an unified set of systematic methodological guidelines.
 We sincerely hope that the material and prescriptions given herein will guide newcomers in their arrival to this exciting research avenue.